dbosle/Organize-Photos/README.md

-# Organize-Photos
+# Organize Photos
-To Organize Photos by Date Order in a Folder
+To Organize Photos in a folder by date Order
+It has simple gui support